 How are the slides different from each other?

 - We have three basic slide styles: single wall wave slides, double wall scoop shaped wave slides, and tunnel slides.
 (1) The single wall wave slides are the basic slides that have been used for many years.
 All our single wall wave slides are similar to each other.
 (2) The double walled scoop shaped wave slides use more plastic (in part because the sliding surface is a separate piece of plastic from the underside of the slide) and consequently are more resistant to accidental damage, e.g. if hit by a riding mower.
 The Scoop Wave and Avalanche are two slide manufacturers' versions of the double walled scoop wave slides.
-The Wonder Wave has a more shallow scoop and uses less plastic than the first three and is essentially a lighter duty version with the same principle as the other two double walled slides.
+The Wonder Wave has a more shallow scoop and uses less plastic than the first two double-walled slides and is essentially a lighter duty version using the same principle as the scoop wave and avalanche slides.
 (3) Tunnel slides use sections bolted together to form a tube, which can be straight or have curves.
 The Turbo Tube, Turbo Twister, Tunnel Express, and Sidewinder are tunnel slides.

 What is a vinyl clad wood playset?

 - The weight-bearing frame of a vinyl clad wood playset is wood, just as for the wooden playsets.
 Unlike wooden playsets, however, the vinyl clad wood playsets use vinyl sleeves over much of the wood.

 - Structural strength – Our vinyl clad playsets use pressure treated southern yellow pine for the structural frame.
 Southern yellow pine has superior structural strength and is frequently chosen for building applications when strength is required (e.g., roof trusses).
 In addition, the vinyl sleeves have both strength and flexibility, resulting in a sturdy play system frame.